-Applied Music D. Organization.
-Mr. Small.
+Applied Music D. Organizations.
+Mr. Small

-Orchestra, Band, Choral Union consisting of Chapel Choir and Men's Glee Club.
+Orchestra, Band, Choral, Union consisting of Chapel Choir and Men's Glee Club.

-Three credits will be given for three consecutive years of study in orchestra, band, or choral groups.
+Two credits will be given for three consecutive years of study in orchestra or choral groups.
 Membership in all music organizations is determined by directors.
+Applied Music E. Voice Classes.
+Mr. Small and others.